Gog and Magog

 In the book of Genesis, Magog is mentioned as a son of Japheth and a grandson of Noah.
 In 1 Chronicles Gog is referred to as a descendant of Reuben, the first of 12 sons of Jacob.
 In the book of Ezekiel the names Gog and Magog appear together, but they appear as Gog from Magog, meaning Gog is an individual while Magog is a place and not an individual.
-And in the Christian canon, John’s book of Revelation refers to "Gog and Magog" as evil nations that wage war on Jerusalem.
+And in the Christian canon, John’s book of Revelation refers to "Gog and Magog" as evil forces that wage war on Israel.

 Why is this important?
-Because there are many Christians in America today who are waging war, and they have been led to believe it is against “Gog and Magog” to fulfill prophecy.
+Because there are many Christians in America today who are waging war and they have been led to believe it is against “Gog and Magog” to fulfill prophecy.

 However, Bush’s “religious” advisers had convinced him not only about the “Gog and Magog” story, but also the story of a “warring angel pouring out his vial on the River Euphrates” in John’s book of Revelation.
 That was the clincher, and it’s what has led many right-wing Christians to conclude that Iraq was part of “Gog and Magog.”

 Unfortunately, that excuse and ostensible reason for waging war on and occupying Iraq was based on misinterpretation and misunderstanding of such prophecies.
 Furthermore, that was not the first time right-wing Christians in America justified their foreign policy and military objectives on the book of Revelation.

 In 1970 the leaders of the “religious right” in America who supported President Richard Nixon spread the idea that the Soviet Union was Gog and Magog, and that idea became popular among right-wing conservatives.